mdeguzis/SteamOS-Tools/README.md

 * docs/ - Various documentation.
 Previously hosted script documentation that is now on teh wiki.
 * ext-game-installers/ - Game installers for games outside Steam (e.g. GZDoom).
 * extra/ - Various extra scripts
-* game-fixes - A location to store some small deployable fixes for games.
+* game-fixes/ - A location to store some small deployable fixes for games.
+* launchers/ - Script launchers for various software
 * scriptmodules/ - Plugable bash modules / routines for any of the below scripts.
 Scripts for packages and more.
 * utilities/ - various scripts to handle small parts of the SteamOS-Tools repository (plugable objects), build scripts, and standalone tools for use.
 * README.md - This file.